jackdoe/zr/README.txt

 Nothing, just Z and R.

-# Why didn't you use some other search engine
+# Why didn't you use some other search engine?

 Whats the fun in that?